alex-olle/alex-olle/README.md

 **alex-olle/alex-olle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

+- 🌱 I’m currently graduate as a Full Stack Developer on Ironhack

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...